Mike Festa

-Mike Festa is state director of AARP Massachusetts, based in Boston, which serves 800,000 members age 50+ in the commonwealth.
+Mike Festa was state director of AARP Massachusetts, based in Boston, from January 2013 to July 2024, which serves 750,000 members age 50+ in the commonwealth.

 He had a longstanding law practice in his hometown of Melrose.
 He is the former President of the Carroll Center for the Blind, located in Newton, Massachusetts.
 He was also an adjunct professor at Suffolk University, Graduate School of Public Management.
 Festa formerly served as the Secretary of Elder Affairs for the Commonwealth of Massachusetts.
 His resignation as Secretary of Elder Affairs was announced by the Governor's Office on January 31, 2009.
 He was formerly the state representative for Melrose, Massachusetts and parts of Wakefield, Massachusetts.
 Festa ran for Middlesex County District Attorney in 2007 but dropped out of the race.